Information note for NHRIs regarding the Universal Periodic Review mechanism

 6. Contact information

-The OHCHR National Institutions and Regional Mechanisms Section stands ready to assist National Human Rights Institutions and answer their queries and may be contacted at:
+The OHCHR National Institutions, Regional Mechanisms and Civil Society Section stands ready to assist National Human Rights Institutions and answer their queries and may be contacted at:

 Mr. Vladlen Stefanov